bryan-limbo/Cyclistic_Bike_Share_Analysis/README.md

 ### Data

 Public data has been made available by Motivate International Inc. under this [license](https://ride.divvybikes.com/data-license-agreement).
-There are 12 datasets for Cyclistiic's historical trip data to analyze and identify trends.
+There are 12 datasets for Cyclistic's historical trip data to analyze and identify trends.
 As Cyclistic is a fictional company, these datasets are appropriate for the purposes of this case study and will allow me to answer the business questions.

 ### Tools